-Although you’ll see families vying for the motor and speed boats, if hectic sight-seeing is not on your agenda, then take a leaf out of my boat and go primitive.
+Although you’ll see families vying for the motor and speed boats, if hectic sight-seeing is not on your agenda, then take a leaf out of our books and go primitive.
 Take a leisurely row boat ride and listen to the gentle splish splash of the clean, green water.
 Ask your rower about the history of the village and watch time slide by, second by second, as decreed by the majestic mountains and sleepy villages that circle the lake.

-Skip the waterfalls unless you’re going in the monsoons.
+2. Skip the waterfalls unless you’re going in the monsoons.

 The trick to enjoying Mahabaleshwar is to change your itinerary as per the season.
 In the summer, the gardens and the lakes are a delight.
 In the winter, the mountain peaks and viewing points are veiled by curling fingers of mist, which means you may see very little in the wee hours of the morning.
 But what you do see will be mesmerising.

 And in the monsoons, the waterfalls and lakes will be plump to bursting and the mountains will be laden with the densest thickets of green you’ve ever seen.
 So, allow nature to tweak your expectations and your travel plans as well.